cdittrich0816/Coffee-Cart-Sales-Analysis/README.md

 I verified everything by cloning the repository into a fresh folder and running the notebook using the `nbconvert --execute` command above.
 This confirmed that the output was identical across runs.

+## AI Attribution

+Once I went through the initial messy notebook to identify the reproducibility issues, I used Claude just to confirm that I had truly found them all.